 The MK Half Marathon race starts in Saxon Street outside the impressive stadium MK.
 The first five miles are on wide roads and tree lined boulevards.
 This gives you a chance to soak up the atmosphere, enjoy the crowds and get into your rhythm.
 The route then goes through pretty Woughton-on-the-Green and Woolstone parishes where the half marathoners split from the full marathon course at mile 7.
 The half route turns right into the Ouzel Valley following the pretty and meandering River Ouzel to Walton Lake and then onto Caldecotte Lake.
 The route then heads west to Ashland and follows Saxon Street back for a victory lap of the football pitch and magical stadium finish.

 At any point in the race, your fans can enter your name or bib number to follow your progress.
-The web link will be posted here closer to the event.

 One of our marathoners’ favorite things is seeing the signs that spectators hold up for them as they pass by.
 From motivational to humorous, holding signs is a great way to cheer on your specific runner or our participants in general.